microfoundry/MicroFoundry-XC6194A-WS2811-Expansion-PCB/README.md

 Information about the XC6194A Expansion PCB based on the WS2811 IC to drive 3 LEDs and discrete logic to provide voltage translation

 ## Why?
 I utilize the TOREX XC6194A in various projects and some NeoPixels as part of the design.
-A Ws2811 driver was an easy accessory to complement the XC6194 breakout, including a few additional features.
+A WS2811 RGB driver was an easy accessory to complement the XC6194 breakout, including a few additional features.

 ## Description
 The Micro Foundry XC6194A WS2811 (aka: NeoPixel) RGB Expansion PCB provides the ability to drive a RGB LED illuminated Momentary switch or up to 3 individual LED indicators (with common anode) in addition to offering voltage translation where the XC6194A switched VCC differs from MCU VCC.